The G C Gibson Charitable Trust

 • The trust itself warns: “Your individual chance of success is negligible”

-However, approximately 190 charities receive recurring grants, representing long-term partnerships built over time.
+However, approximately 200 charities receive grants in total, with the majority being recurring grants representing long-term partnerships built over time.

 Reapplication Policy